bdamay/django-bcf-manager/README.md

 vuecli app running  at http://localhost:8080/ django app running at http://localhost:8000/

+For now access index of the django app, you need to be connected to a django account (you can use your supersuser account and connect via the admin login)

+For now (2020 10 20), you can just load a bcf zip at /topic url and look at your issues that's pretty much it.
+I'm working on next steps.

 ### Notes

 Repository provides the full django project in "myproject" folder, it might not suit your needs.